Read Mary's current Herald column on-line now, listen to recent radio

 All KiwiSaver members – employees or not - can make extra payments – either lump sum or regularly – into their accounts.
 This money is locked in under the same rules as regular contributions.

-If you do contribute extra to KiwiSaver, you won’t get employer contributions beyond 2% (3% from April 2013) of your pay (unless your employer is generous and gives more than they have to).
+If you do contribute extra to KiwiSaver, you won’t get employer contributions beyond 3% of your pay (unless your employer is generous and gives more than they have to).
 But you will get a higher tax credit if you haven’t already contributed $1,043 or more and you are over 18.

 - If you are over 18, the government will contribute a 'tax credit' of $521 ($10 a week) every year, as long as you have contributed at least $1,043 during the KiwiSaver year, which runs from July 1 to June 30.
 If you’ve contributed less, the government will deposit 50c for every $1 you have contributed.
 Despite the name, you don’t have to pay tax to get the tax credit.
 It’s more like a government gift.
 If you leave New Zealand, generally you won't get tax credits even if you continue to contribute.
 People under 18 are not eligible for the tax credit. (see Tax credit timing below)

-- If you are an employee over 18 and you are contributing to KiwiSaver, your employer must contribute an amount equal to 2% (3% from April 2013) of your total before-tax income — unless they are contributing to another qualifying super scheme of which you are a member.
-From April 2012, employer contributions are taxed.
-This means less than the 2% (or later 3%) will end up in your KiwiSaver account.
+- If you are an employee over 18 and you are contributing to KiwiSaver, your employer must contribute an amount equal to 3% of your total before-tax income — unless they are contributing to another qualifying super scheme of which you are a member.
+Employer contributions are taxed.
+This means less than the 3% will end up in your KiwiSaver account.

 Tax on employer contributions from April 2012